 2. WEN 56200i 2000 Watt Inverter Generator

-WEN 56200i is one of the best inverter generators currently on sale.
+WEN 56200i is one of the top rated inverter generators currently on sale.
 It operates very quietly and is similar to an everyday conversation.
 It makes clean energy that is free of voltage drops and spikes.
-It emits much less noise than conventional generators and also rank high among other inverters on this matter.
+It emits much less noise than conventional generators and also ranks high among other inverters on this matter.